Call Us On:

 Business Partnerships – Breaking Up Is Hard To Do

 Unfortunately the marriage broke down and one day Mr D suddenly moved out.
 While still recovering from this bombshell, the next thing the client knew was that she had received a letter demanding a very large sum of money.
-It was from her husband’s solicitors, who said that he was a 50% partner in the farm business, and was entitled to half the sheep, half the vehicles, half the profits – essentially he wanted half the farm.
+It was from her husband’s solicitors, who said that he was a 50% partner in the farm business and was entitled to half the sheep, half the vehicles, half the profits – essentially he wanted half of the farm.

-When the client first came to see us, we asked to see the partnership agreement.
-This is a document that sets out the rights and responsibilities of partners in a business, who owns what share, and what should happen if the partnership comes to an end.
 The client said that she and her husband had never had such a document.
-In that case, we told her, the default position applies, which is generally that a departing partner can demand that the partnership assets are sold, the debts are paid, and what’s left is distributed equally to the partners.
+In that case, we told her, the default position applies, which is generally that a departing partner can demand that the partnership assets are sold, the debts are paid and what’s left is distributed equally to the partners.

 This case underlines the importance of a partnership agreement which sets out ownership shares, and the process for a partner leaving the partnership.